-- BUS-W 212 Exploring Entrepreneurship
+- BUS-W 212 Exploring Entrepreneurship (3 cr.)

-(3 cr.)
 This course provides a survey of the basic concepts of starting a business.
 The course covers the personal origins for motivation for entrepreneurship and the skills, knowledge, and abilities of the entrepreneur.
 The course includes guests who have successfully started their own businesses and who speak with students about their experiences.
-The course concludes with students assessing their own potential and developing an idea for a new businesse. - BUS-W 232 Venture Ideas (1.5 cr.)
+The course concludes with students assessing their own potential and developing an idea for a new business. - BUS-W 232 Venture Ideas (1.5 cr.)
 P: Admission to the Kelley School of Business and sophomore standing.
 This is an experiential course that explores the student's creativity and skills to generate business ideas and concepts.
 Once ideas are developed, the class works on strengthening the ideas and concepts and developing these into prospects for start-ups.
 Finally, a venture screening filter is introduced and the field is narrowed to high potential businesses.
 An Idea Competition may be held within this course.
-W232/W233 - register for this pair of classes using BUS-BE232. - BUS-W 233 Venture Models (1.5 cr.)
-P: W232.
+W232/W233 register for this pair of classes using BUS-BE232. - BUS-W 233 Venture Models (1.5 cr.)
+P: BUS-W 232.
 A venture model is the story of a new business.
 This course explores various business models for new ventures and covers entry modes and franchise systems.
 Ideas developed, strengthened, and filtered from Venture Ideas are used to design model businesses and alternative modes of entry are examined.
 A Best Business Model competition may be held within this course.
-W232/W233 - register for this pair of classes using BUS-BE232. - BUS-W 300 New Venture Management (3 cr.)
-For non-business majors only.
+W232/W233 register for this pair of classes using BUS-BE232. - BUS-W 300 New Venture Management (3 cr.)
+P: must have Sophomore standing, only open to non-business majors.
 This course provides an exploration into the fundamentals of effective small business management.
 Covers such diverse activities as management, marketing, finance, and operations.
 Topics such as growth, advertising, financial analysis, budgeting, purchasing, inventory management, and financial control are also covered.
 Explore some of the special issues facing small business owners and managers: technology, crime, risk management, family business, ethics, and the global marketplace.
-No credit toward a degree in business. - BUS-W 313 New Venture Planning

-(3 cr.)
-P: W232 and W233.
+No credit toward a degree in business. - BUS-W 313 New Venture Planning (3 cr.)
+P: BUS-W 212 and BUS-W 233, open to Business students only.
 This course focuses on the research, planning, and strategies that are key parts in the process of creating a new venture.
 The outcome for this class should be a complete business plan ready for outside review.
-Plans may be entered in the Johnson Center for Entrepreneurship & Innovation (JCEI) business plan competition. - BUS-W 316 Sustainable Business Reports (3 cr.)
-By the end of the semester students should be able to solve a business-related sustainability problem as presented by an assigned client (community partner).
-Specifically, they should be able to articulate measureable means by which a given business can brand itself as sustainable.
+Plans may be entered in the Johnson Center for Entrepreneurship & Innovation (JCEI) business plan competition.